Cama (animal): Breeding

 The crossing was initially reported by The Ogdensburg Journal in 1871.

 The dromedary has 74 diploid chromosomes, the same as other camelids.
 The autosomes consist of five pairs of small to medium-sized metacentrics and submetacentrics.
 The X chromosome is the largest in the metacentric and submetacentric group.
 There are 31 pairs of acrocentrics.
 The dromedary's karyotype is similar to that of the Bactrian camel.

-As an adult dromedary camel can weigh up to six times as much as a llama, the hybrid needs to be produced by artificial insemination.
+As an adult, dromedary camels can weigh up to six times as much as a llama; as such, the hybrid needs to be produced by artificial insemination.
 Insemination of a female llama with sperm from a male dromedary camel has been the only successful combination.
 Inseminating a female camel with llama sperm has not produced viable offspring.

 The first cama showed signs of becoming sexually mature at age four, when he showed a desire to breed with a female guanaco and a female llama.
 He was also a behavioral disappointment, displaying an extremely poor temperament.
 The second cama, a female named Kamilah, was successfully born in 2002.
 As of April 2008, five camas had been produced.